Healthcare collapse imminent, Brazil's Sao Paulo warns, as COVID-19 cases surge

 The situation in Sao Paulo, which has one of Brazil's most sophisticated public hospital networks, is a dire indication of the strain on Brazil's healthcare system.

+A new survey by biomedical institute Fiocruz through April 10 found that 86% of beds in intensive care units (ICUs) in Sao Paulo are full.
+Nearly all of Brazil has ICUs suffering critical capacity shortages and 10 out of 26 Brazilian states have occupancy over 95%, the data shows.

+Fiocruz said the data indicates there is still a high rate of transmission in the country and that "the pandemic will remain at worrying levels throughout the month of April."

-Brazil has for several weeks consistently had among the worst COVID-19 death tolls in the world, accounting for about a quarter of daily deaths attributed to the virus worldwide.
+Brazil for several weeks has had some of the worst COVID-19 death tolls in the world, accounting for about a quarter of daily deaths attributed to the virus worldwide. read more

+Interactive graphic tracking global spread of coronavirus: open https://tmsnrt.rs/2FThSv7 in an external browser.

-Scientists studying the virus in Brazil have found the P1 variant is already mutating in ways that could make it better able to evade antibodies.
+Scientists studying the virus in Brazil found the P.1 variant is already mutating in ways that could make it better able to evade antibodies. read more

-On Wednesday, health minister Marcelo Queiroga said Pfizer Inc would increase its deliveries of its coronavirus vaccine to 15.5 million doses in the second quarter, up from a previous estimate of 13.5 million.
+On Wednesday, Health Minister Marcelo Queiroga said Pfizer Inc (PFE.N) would increase deliveries of its coronavirus vaccine to 15.5 million doses in the second quarter, up from a previous estimate of 13.5 million.

-Reporting by Lisandra Paraguassu, Eduardo Simoes and Marcelo Rochabrun; editing by Stephen Eisenhammer and Bernadette Baum

 Our Standards: The Thomson Reuters Trust Principles.